HenrikJoreteg/redux-bundler/docs/README.md

-# redux-bundler
+# Redux Bundler Documentation

 A Redux framework for composing a store out of smaller bundles of functionality.
 Created by: [@HenrikJoreteg](http://twitter.com/henrikjoreteg)

 1. Dramatically reduces boilerplate without changing or replacing basic Redux concepts.
 1. Not a toy project.
 This is how I build production Redux apps.
 It was extracted from real apps where it was used to solve real use cases.
-1. One npm install includes a lot of functionality and still only weighs [9kb total](https://bundlephobia.com/result?p=redux-bundler) before tree-shaking.
-It could be a lot less if you don't use everything.
+1.  `npm install redux-bundler` includes a lot of functionality and still only weighs [9kb total](https://bundlephobia.com/result?p=redux-bundler) before tree-shaking (could be much less if you don't use everything).
-1. Designed with PWAs in mind.
-Pair with [preact](https://preactjs.com/) and [money-clip](https://github.com/HenrikJoreteg/money-clip) for a complete app toolkit in ~14kb (before tree-shaking).
+1. Designed for fast, light PWAs.
+Pair it with [preact](https://preactjs.com/) and [money-clip](https://github.com/HenrikJoreteg/money-clip) for a complete app toolkit in ~14kb (before tree-shaking).
 1. "Batteries included" approach where you use what you want, and tree-shake out the rest.
 1. Simplified and more efficient `connect()` for binding to components (available for [React](https://github.com/HenrikJoreteg/redux-bundler-react) and [Preact](https://github.com/HenrikJoreteg/redux-bundler-preact))
 1. Includes a very lightweight, robust, routing system (optional).